PRAETORIANCOHORT/CC_AI/README.md

 11. extd: The number of patches in a cluster other than the central patch, default=11
 12. device: The ID of GPU device, default='0,1,2,3,4,5,6,7'
 13. comment: Comment files, default='comment'
-14. model: Feature extractor model name, default='inceptionv3'
+14. model: The feature extractor model name, default='inceptionv3'

+## Testing arguments

+1. path_simc: The path of patches
+2. model_id: The name of model to test
+3. epo: The epoch of the model that we want to test
+4. mag: Magnification of testing model
+5. model: The feature extractor of testing model
+6. extd: The number of patches in a cluster other than the central patch